-See Chapter 10 - "Addendum" Bullying Prevention and Interventions NPS Bullying Intervention Plan posted on the district website: www.npsk.org
+5 Principal or assistant principal will determine consequences for the aggressor(s) and a support plan will be developed.
+6 Further intervention may include counseling and involvement of the school resource officer depending upon the severity of the incident.
+See Chapter 10 - "Addendum" Bullying Prevention and Interventions NPS S Bullying I Intervention Plan posted on the district website: www.npsk.org

-TheftIf students think their property has been stolen, they should report this immediately to the main office.
+Theft If students think their property has been stolen, they should report this immediately to the main office.
 The school, however, cannot be accountable for possessions that are stolen.
 Students are discouraged from bringing valuables and/or large sums of money to school.

 Vandalism The citizens of Nantucket have provided us with outstanding facilities and equipment.
 We must take care of them.
 Vandalism of the property and/or equipment is illegal.
-If a student witnesses vandalism or theft, it should be reported immediately.
+If a student is witness to vandalism or theft, it should be reported immediately.
 Vandalism is the willful and/or wanton destruction of private property and/or defacing willfully, maliciously, and/or wantonly of public and/or private property.